 Believe it or not, I can’t remember having a panini sandwich prior to a few years ago.
-I’m sure I’ve lunched on some grilled Italian sandwiches before that, but my clearest memory of them began at a lunch date with my super-sweet friend, Staci.
-Actually, our kids were all there…and we were in her beautiful kitchen.
-So, it was more like a play-date that happily included a yummy lunch.
+I’m sure I’ve lunched on some grilled Italian sandwiches before that, but my clearest memory of them began at a lunch date with an old friend.

 I had been eying panini presses for awhile.
-Wouldn’t you know, Staci pulled one out of her pantry and whipped up some delicious panini sandwiches for us.
+Wouldn’t you know, my friend pulled one out of her pantry and whipped up some delicious panini sandwiches for us.
 She arranged a make-your-own panini “party,” with various deli meats and toppings for everyone to choose from.
-What fun, for both grown ups and little ones alike!
+What fun, for both grown ups and little ones alike.
 Everything always tastes better freshly made, just the way you like it.

 I immediately went and got myself a cute little panini press.
 Of course, grilled sandwiches can just as well be made on a ridged cast iron pan, using a bit more oil/butter.
 Or even a non-ridged pan, if you don’t care about grill marks.
 But then, would it still be called “panini” if there aren’t grill marks?
 I don’t know.
 Anyhow, it’s a breeze to grill sandwiches on a press, if you want to go healthy and use less oil and/or butter.

 I’ve since made all kinds of panini, including this delicious Turkey sandwich.
 Our family loves garlic by the buckets, so I had to make roasted garlic butter for this as well.
 This recipe is one of approximates, so feel free to eyeball it and make it your way.
 Enjoy, and press on!

 Please give us a rating and comment below.
 We love hearing from you!

 Grilled Panini Sandwich

 - Mesquite or smoked turkey from the deli

 - fresh baby spinach leaves, washed and dried